 As in any celebration, the final night included a gala event and auction with wine industry people dressing to the nines for an evening of food, wine, and camaraderie.
 The auction raised big bucks with the big-ticket items offering once-in-a-lifetime wine experiences such as a week-long trip to France and VIP weekend experience at Domaine Serene donated by Ken and Grace Evenstad and Château de la Crée, and a week-long New Zealand excursion donated by Ste.
 Michelle Wine Estates and Villa Maria.

 iSalud! is celebrating the 25th Anniversary and since its founding has raised over $13 million.
 It was started by a handful of visionary wineries realizing that their success in producing wine was made possible by the labor of the seasonal vineyard workers.
 Through the work of iSaulud! and partnership with Tuality Healthcare, they provide $3 of services for every $1 raised.
-The mobile healthcare units, think bookmobiles for healthcare, visit wineries and vineyards to deliver their services.
+The mobile healthcare units, think bookmobiles for healthcare, more info at monicas heath mag or visit wineries and vineyards to deliver their services.

 Raptor Ridge 2015 iSalud!
 Cuvée (pictured)

 A 50/50 blend of Dijon clones from the Olenik (Chehalem Mountains AVA) and Crawford Beck (Eola Amity AVA) vineyards with aromas of dark fruit and earthiness with rich flavors of blackberry, tea, and a hint of forest floor on the palate with a lingering finish.